PatrykFlama/UltimateTicTacToe/README.md

 ## How to launch
 Tested on Windows 11, version 10.0.22621\
-To run game simply execute _run.bat [ui mode] [board size]_ file located in main folder.
+To run game simply execute _run.bat_ file located in main folder.
 The game will compile and run.

 ## Concept
 Rough idea is shown with graph on the [whiteboard](#whiteboard).

 ## Libraries
-Essential libraries for this project are: stdbool.h, stdio.h, stdlib.h\
+Essential libraries for this project are: stdbool.h, stdio.h, stdlib.h, time.h\
 For GUI GTK library has been used.

 ## Whiteboard